 Here are some ways to share expenses with your roommates so you make it through the year on friendly terms.

-Some landlords will create completely separate rental contracts with each roommate or accept monthly rent payments from each individual.
+Some landlords will create separate rental contracts with each roommate or accept monthly rent payments from each individual.
 That's ideal.
 However, many landlords will only accept a single monthly payment from your group.
 In that case, decide ahead of time which roommate will make the official rent payment.
 Agree that the rent-payer won't make the monthly payment until all roommates have made their contributions.
-Consider requiring roommates to make their individual contributions up to a week before the actual payment due date, in case any roommates are late-payers.
+Consider requiring roommates to make their individual contributions up to a week before the actual payment due date to help prevent late payments.

-Digital apps such as Venmo, Square Cash and PayPal make it quick and simple to reimburse your roommates for your share of the rent, utilities and other household expenses.
+Digital apps make it quick and simple to reimburse your roommates for your share of the rent, utilities, and other household expenses.
 Some of these person-to-person payment apps are free while others charge a small fee.
-Compare costs and features to decide which one works best for you.
-Another idea would be to create a "shared household expenses" checking or savings account into which you each deposit money in advance.
+Another idea would be to create a shared household expenses checking or savings account into which you each deposit money in advance.
 You can also simply use cash or bank account transfers to pay each other.

 Does one of you want the deluxe cable-TV package, while another roommate relies solely on streaming services?
 What if one roommate regularly increases your shared electrical bill by constantly running the air conditioner?
 Brainstorm compromises in advance.
 Some roommates may need to pay more for added services or increased usage, or you all agree in advance on rules for keeping costs low.
 As you did with other expenses, discuss if you will use a shared account or which roommate will be responsible for paying the bills on time.